STATS 225 : Probability: Theory and Applications

 Lectures will be available as recordings.
 Other learning activities such as in-person tutorials will not typically be available as recordings, but the course may additionally include live online tutorials.
 Online Q&A help will also be available via Piazza on the course Canvas site.
 All course materials will be made available online via Canvas.

-Courseworks may be submitted online via Canvas.
+Coursework may be submitted online via Canvas.
 Attendance on campus is not required for any mid-semester test, which will be online where applicable.
 The final exam will normally be on campus.

-The activities for the course will be scheduled as a standard weekly timetable over the 12 week teaching period of the semester.
+The activities for the course will be scheduled as a standard weekly timetable over the 12-week teaching period of the semester.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).